AgoraIO-Usecase/AgoraChat-UIKit-android/README.md

 ### Create the contact list page

-UIKit provides `EaseContactsListFragment`.
-You can create the contact list page by adding `EaseContactsListFragment` to the `Activity`.
+UIKit provides `ChatUIKitContactsListFragment`.
+You can create the contact list page by adding `ChatUIKitContactsListFragment` to the `Activity`.

 ```kotlin
 class ContactListActivity: AppCompatActivity() {